ad12/meddlr/CONTRIBUTING.md

 ### Contributing
-Please run `./dev/linter.sh` from the base repository directory before committing any code.
+Please run `./dev/linter.sh` and `pytest tests/` from the base repository directory before committing any code.

 You may need to install the following libraries:
 ```bash
 pip install black==19.3b0 isort flake8 flake8-comprehensions
 ```

+##### Writing Unit Tests
+Please write unit tests for any new functionality that is implemented and verify that it does not interfere with existing functionality.
+Even if you're sure that it works, write a test!

 ##### Handling file paths
 There are many file path manager libraries.
 For this project we use